New Measures to Ensure Security at Residence Halls (June 26)

 If international students leave the United States, will they be allowed to re-enter?

-Currently the United States government has suspended entry into the United States of non-citizens who were physically present in Iran or China during the 14-day period preceding their entry or attempted entry into the United States.
+Currently the United States government has suspended entry into the United States of non-citizens who were physically present in any of the countries/regions listed here during the 14-day period preceding their entry or attempted entry into the United States.
 This means that students who leave the United States may be unable to re-enter.
-It is important to note that U.S. consular services in China are currently suspended for regular visa services, including the US.
-Embassy in Beijing and the U.S. Consulates in Chengdu, Guangzhou, Shanghai and Shenyang.
+It is important to note that U.S. consular services are currently suspended for regular visa services.